-For read or write cycles between CPU 38 and I/O bus 32, address information is checked against system memory address boundaries.
-If the address information corresponds to an I/O expansion memory address or I/O port address, then memory controller 58 initiates an I/O memory cycle or I/O port cycle with an I/O device 28 (via bus interface unit 64) over the I/O bus 32.
-During an I/O memory cycle or I/O port cycle between CPU 38 and I/O bus 32 the address which is provided to memory controller 58 is transmitted from system bus 76 to I/O bus 32 via bus interface unit 64 which resides intermediate these two buses.
+For CPU 38 to I/O bus 32 read or write cycles, address information is checked against system memory address boundaries.
+If the address information corresponds to an I/O 25 expansion memory address or I/O port address, then memory controller 58 initiates an I/O memory cycle or I/O port cycle with an I/O device 28 (via bus interface unit 64) over the I/O bus 32.
+During a CPU to I/O memory cycle or I/O port cycle, the address which is provided to memory controller 58 is transmitted from system bus 76 to I/O bus 32 via bus interface unit 64 which resides intermediate these two buses.
 The I/O device 28 which includes the expansion memory to which the address corresponds receives the memory address from I/O bus 32.
-DMA controller 60 and the bus interface unit 64 control the interchange of information between system memories 24 and 26 and the expansion memory which is incorporated into an I/O device 28.
+DMA controller 60 and Additionally, address and control information paths are 35 the bus interface unit 64 control the interchange of information between system memories 24 and 26 and expansion memory which is incorporated into an I/O device 28.
 DMA controller 60 also provides three functions on behalf of processor complex 14.
 First, the DMA controller 60 utilizes a small computer subsystem control block (SCB) architecture to configure DMA channels, thus avoiding the necessity of using programmed I/O to configure the DMA channels.
-Second, DMA controller provides a buffering function to optimize transfers between slow memory expansion devices and the typically faster system memory.
+Second, DMA controller provides a buffering function to optimize transfers between slow memory expansion devices Mhz processor portion 16 with the 40 MhZ base portion 18 45 and the typically faster system memory.
 Third, DMA controller 60 provides an eight channel, 32-bit, direct system memory access function.
 When providing the direct system memory access function, DMA controller 60 may function in either of two modes.
 In a first mode, DMA controller 60 functions in a programmed I/O mode in which the DMA controller is functionally a slave to the CPU 38.
 In a second mode, DMA controller 60 itself functions as a system bus master, in which DMA controller 60 arbitrates for and controls I/O bus 32.
-During this second mode, DMA controller 60 uses a first in, first out (FIFO) register circuit.
+During this second mode, DMA con-

 CACP circuit 62 functions as the arbiter for the DMA controller, I/O device bus controllers and the CPU (if accessing I/O devices).
-CACP circuit 62 receives arbitration 15 control signals from DMA controller 60, memory controller 58 as well as from I/O devices, and determines which devices may control the I/O bus 32 and the length of time during which the particular device will retain control of the I/O bus.
-20
+CACP circuit 62 receives arbitration control signals from DMA controller 60, memory controller 58 as well as from I/O devices, and determines which devices may control the I/O bus 32 and the length of time during which the particular device will retain control of the I/O bus.

-Driver circuit 68 provides control information and address information from memory controller 58 to system memories 24 and 26.
-Driver circuit 68 drives this information based upon the number of single in-line memory modules (SIMMs) which are used to construct system memories 24 25 and 26.
+Driver circuit 68 provides control information and address 24 and 26.
+Driver circuit 68 drives this information based upon the number of single in-line memory modules

+(SIMMs) which are used to construct system memories 24 and 26.
 Thus, driver circuit 68 varies the signal intensity of the control and address information which is provided to system memories 24 and 26 based upon the size of these memories.

-Buffer circuit 74 provides amplification and isolation 30 between processor complex base portion 18 and system board 12.
-Buffer circuit 74 utilizes buffers which permit the capture of boundary information between I/O bus 32 and bus interface unit 64 in real time.
-Accordingly, if computer system 10 experiences a failure condition, buffer circuit 74 35 may be accessed by a computer repair person to determine the information which was present at connector 34 upon failure of the system.
+Buffer circuit 74 provides amplification and isolation between processor complex base portion 18 and system board 12.
+Buffer circuit 74 utilizes buffers which permit the capture of boundary information between I/O bus 32 and bus system 10 experiences a failure condition, buffer circuit 74 may be accessed by a computer repair person to determine the information which was present at connector 34 upon failure of the system.